quantify-os/quantify-scheduler/docs/user_guide.rst

 - :class:`.Schedule`\s describe when an operation needs to be applied.
 - :class:`.Operation`\s describe what needs to be done.
 - :class:`~quantify_scheduler.resources.Resource`\s describe where an operation should be applied.
-- :ref:`Compilation <sec-compilation>`: between different abstraction layers and onto a hardware backend.
+- :ref:`Compilation <sec-compilation>`: between different abstraction layers for execution on physical hardware.

 The following table shows an overview of the different concepts and how these are represented at the quantum-circuit layer and quantum-device layer.